fizzle77/JAFDTC/doc/README.md

 > Links allow you to "compose" configurations from shared setups.

 Links are tracked per system.
-That is, Systems X and Y in Configuration A can be linked to different configurations if desired.
+That is, Systems X and Y in Configuration A can be linked to those systems in a different configurations if desired.
 Once linked, changes to a system are pushed to all linked systems regardless of whehter they are linked directly or indirectly.

 > For example, say System X in Configuration A is linked to Configuration B and System X in
-> Configuration B is linked to Configuration C. Changes to System X in Configuration
+> Configuration B is linked to Configuration C.
+>
-> C will be reflected in both the Configraution A and B setups for System X.
+> Changes to System X in Configuration C will be reflected in System X in both Configraution
+> A and B.

 Breaking a link preserves the configuration of a linked system at the time the link is broken.
 This is, if systems in Configuration A are linked to Configuration B and you delete